 - you are a registered graduate student taking 1 or more credit hours;

 - you are a graduate student enrolled in a departmental 601, 610 or 611 course;

 - you are a student enrolled in the Intensive English Communication Program (IECP); you are a student who participates in a cooperative work experience program as part of your required academic program.

-- If you are a student at Pennsylvania College of Technology, please contact the Student Health Services at Penn Tech for information on student insurance options.
+- If you are a student at Pennsylvania College of Technology, please contact the Student Health Services at Penn College for information on student insurance options.
 Call (570) 320-5234

 Students must actively attend classes for at least the first 31 days after the date for which coverage is purchased.